DCgov/open-source-guidelines/_pages/github_guidelines.md

 We strongly believe in working in the open.
 Doing so leads to a better end-product by: encouraging collaboration within and outside of DC government, promoting a positive work atmosphere, and compelling us to thoughtfully review for issues and document what we create.

-This page lays out several scenarios and provides a 'fast track' checklist to help your team work well in the open.
-If you and/or your supervisor have doubts regarding any checklist item, it is likely a signal that a more extensive review process may be warranted.
+This page lays out several scenarios and provides a checklist to help your team work well in the open.
+If you and/or your supervisor have doubts regarding any checklist item, it is likely a signal that a more extensive review process may be warranted and you should reach out to [opensource@dc.gov](mailto:opensource@dc.gov) for guidance.

 ### Scenario 1: I want to fork a third-party GitHub repository for use in a DC Government project